 Great Pumpkin Latte

 If a killer clown is a little too scary for your taste, we have another idea that will bring you right back to your childhood.
 In homage to It's the Great Pumpkin, Charlie Brown, we present: the Great Pumpkin Latte.
 Here's what to do.

 - Replace half of the pumpkin spice sauce pumps for toffee nut syrup.

 If you're ordering a grande size of this drink, it would be two pumps of pumpkin spice sauce and two pumps of toffee nut syrup, if that makes things a little easier.
-(You'll have to double-check what the exact amounts are for a tall or grande.)
+(You'll have to double-check what the exact amounts are for a tall or venti.)
 Although I've seen most people enjoy this nutty latte hot, you can also order it iced or even blended up into a Frappuccino.

 Of course, with Halloween just a few weeks away, we found a few drinks that will be a tasty treat come October 31.
 (Or any other day of autumn, for that matter.)
 In honor of the horror film IT Chapter Two, which premiered this past year, Starbucks sippers have created a beverage inspired by Pennywise himself.
 Dubbed the "IT Frappuccino," it's a sweet blended mix topped with "blood."
 Here's how to get your own.

 - Order a vanilla bean crème Frappuccino.